 It is the job of the Board to oversee the executive director and program coordinator, when these positions are filled, and to ensure that WomenExplore faithfully carries out its purpose without extravagance or waste.
 The Board oversees, especially, the financial aspects of WE and expects to meet two or more times a year.
 The Board is responsible for overseeing fundraising and marketing.

 Since 2008 the Board has been elected by the Advisory Committee.
 Advisory Committee members who have attended two or more Advisory Committee meetings in the last year are eligible to vote.
 Term limits for Board members are two years.
 (A retiring Board member may stand for election again.)
-Board elections are required to take place annually to fill vacancies and provide a pool of candidates to fill any vacancies which occur during the year.
+Board elections are required to take place annually, at the last or second to last day of the spring series in May, to fill vacancies and provide a pool of candidates to fill any vacancies which occur during the year.
 Preferential voting is used — voters number the candidates in their order of preference.
-Newly elected Board members replace the retiring members at the first meeting of the Board after the election (in the summer).
-This is the Annual Meeting of the Board.
+Newly elected Board members replace the retiring members at the Annual Meeting of the Board which occurs a week or two before the beginning of the fall series in September.
 Office bearers are determined by each new Board at this meeting.

 The intention is that the board will only conduct the "legal" business.
 WomenExplore has a unique non-hierarchical structure.
 The major decisions remain in the hands of the large Advisory Committee.
 The board is responsible for providing leadership on financial matters, fund-raising and marketing.
 Any "processes" considered by the board would be submitted to the Advisory Committee for approval.